 - Sweet and Sour Widow – 1:1 ratio of CBD to THC

 Other high CBD strains to consider include Suzy Q, Remedy, Sour Tsunami, Hawaiian Dream and Nordle.

 NOTE: These percentages are approximations, there are varieties of some strains that might fluctuate slightly from these numbers.

 Should I grow from seeds or clones?

-There are benefits of growing using CBD hemp seeds (read more about the full pros and cons for seeds vs clones).
+There are benefits of growing using CBD hemp seeds.
 If you are targeting a specific attribute in a cannabis plant, the only way to be sure of the result is by using a clone.
 It’s all about genetics and two offspring from the same cannabis plant can have different genetic features.